 - Question: Do fairies have to be real for the story of Elsie and Frances to be true?

-- Question: If the story of Elsie and Frances is true, is it all true?
-Or did the author make some of it up?
+- Question: If the story of two real girls named Elsie and Frances is true, is it all true?
+And where did it come from?

 Like crime-solving, writing history is a matter of detective work.